 A really well-made rug can be just as beautiful as a piece of fine art.
-From Turkish to Kilim to woven, sometimes a rug just requires more of a spotlight than the floor provides.
+From Turkish to kilim to woven, sometimes a rug just requires more of a spotlight than the floor provides.
 If you have a rug that's just too beautiful to walk on, turning it into a piece of art can be a great alternative.
-Not only does hanging a rug cover up empty wall space, but it can also provide added insulation and even help dampen sound from the outside.
+Not only does hanging a rug cover up empty wall space, but it can also provide added insulation and can even help dampen sound from the outside.

 Here are two ways to hang your rug on the wall to give it the center stage moment it deserves.